leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 GPT-3 combines the encoding and decoding process, to get a [Transformer Decoder](https://arxiv.org/pdf/1801.10198.pdf "TD").
 They combine the input and expected output sequence into a single "sentence" and then run that through the decoding layers.
 GPT-3 has 96 of these decoding layers \[47\].
 The model is used to predict the next input and also the next output.

+![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 19b.png)

 If this sounds a bit hand-wavy, that's because it is.
 I can't find any explanation of how they combine the steps online, besides the original paper and this random [github comment as confused as I am](https://github.com/openai/gpt-2/issues/157 "github").
-If anyone knows, please email me.
+It seems like the way they're predicting one word at a time would also imply we're back to the recursive issue, of processing the text sequentially.
+Maybe just throwing enough compute power at the problem was the solution.
+If anyone knows more, please email me.

-Most of the people posting online all say that GPT-3 uses the traditional transformer encoder-decoder model. **Yep, all those people are wrong,** just like I was until before I was corrected just before posting this.
+Many people posting online all say that GPT-3 uses the traditional transformer, or transformer encoder-decoder model.
+They then explain the traditional transformer model in order to describe what's happening in GPT-3. **Yep, all those people are wrong,** just like I was until before I was corrected just before posting this.

-![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 19b.png)

 If you're still with me, there's two more important features of the algorithm worth mentioning.